Wave Topology in Hall MHD: Hall MHD Waves

 The eigenvectors for the slow magnetosonic-Hall wave, the shear-Alfve\'n-Hall wave, and the fast magnetosonic-Hall wave are far too cumbersome to display here in full generality, but can be readily obtained, now that the eigenfrequencies are known, through standard Gauss-Jordan elimination.
 We subsequently give their forms in a few special cases of interest.

 We begin by showing that the spectrum of HMHD waves is homotopic to that of ideal MHD waves as the Hall parameter approaches zero.
-To this end, we first list the familiar results of ideal MHD waves.
+This is to be expected since the Hall parameter does not enter the leading-order coefficient of the dispersion relation polynomial in Eq.~(\ref{Eq:cubic}) and thus cannot change the number of branches~\cite{BenderOrszag}.
+We start by listing the familiar results of ideal MHD waves.